PROGRAM prepbufr

 If you are converting a single obs file, or are walking through the process by hand for the first time, you can follow the more detailed build instructions below, and then run the prep_bufr.x program by hand.
 This involves the following steps:

-• running the blocker if needed (generally not if you have downloaded the blocked format PREPBUFR files).
+• Run the blocker if needed (generally not if you have downloaded the blocked format PREPBUFR files).

-• running the binary format converter if you are on an Intel (little-endian) machine.
+• Run the binary format converter if you are on an Intel (little-endian) machine.

-• linking the input file to a fixed input filename
+• Link the input file to a fixed input filename

-• copying the fixed output filename to the desired output filename
+• Copy the fixed output filename to the desired output filename

 Production mode

-If you have multiple days (or months) of observations that you are intending to convert, there is a script in the work subdirectory which is set up to run the converter on a sequence of raw data files, and concatenate the output files together into one output file per day.
-Edit the work/prepbufr.csh script and set the necessary values in the ‘USER SET PARAMETERS’ section near the top.
+If you have multiple days (or months) of observations to convert, there is a script in the work subdirectory which is set up to run the converter on a sequence of raw data files, and concatenate the output files together into one output file per day.
+Edit the work/prepbufr.csh script (as described in the Quickstart section) and set the necessary values in the ‘USER SET PARAMETERS’ section near the top.
 This script can either be run from the command line, or it can be submitted to a batch queue for a long series of conversion runs.

 This package is currently organized into files under the DART/observations/NCEP/prep_bufr directory: